 Progressive loss of dopaminergic (DAergic) neurons in the substantia nigra pars compacta is critically implicated for the motor symptoms observed in patients suffering from Parkinson's disease (PD).
-While drug therapies provide an effective means to substitute for the missing intrastriatal dopamine long-term treatment is often going along with severe side-effects.
+While drug therapies provide an effective means to substitute for the missing intrastriatal dopamine, long-term treatment often goes together with severe side effects.
 In this context, cell replacement strategies in PD have emerged as an experimental therapeutic concept.
 Thereby, the transplanted cells serve as a biological pump releasing dopamine.
-Human fetal nigral tissue can be transplanted safely and it has been shown that grafts survived and re-innervated the host striatum of PD patients1-4.
+Human fetal nigral tissue can be transplanted safely, and it has been shown that grafts survived and reinnervated the host striatum of PD patients1-4.
 This approach, however, is limited by suboptimal survival and differentiation of grafted DAergic neurons.